Harvey Dinnerstein: Career

 In 1955, Dinnerstein made his solo debut in New York with an exhibition at the Davis Galleries in Manhattan.
-A New York Times reviewer likened his “deft and subtle figure drawings” to works by Édouard Vuillard.
-In 1955, he had made his solo debut in New York with an exhibition at the Davis Galleries in Manhattan.
-A New York Times reviewer likened his “deft and subtle figure drawings” to works by French artist Édouard Vuillard.
+A New York Times reviewer likened his "deft and subtle figure drawings" to works by French artist Édouard Vuillard.
 Inspired by the Montgomery, Alabama, bus boycott of 1956, Dinnerstein traveled south to document the Civil Rights upheaval through a series of drawings.
 This interest in cultural and moral issues continued to inform drawings and paintings that recorded the social unrest of the 1960s.
-Esquire magazine sent him to Washington in 1968 to document the Poor People’s Campaign.
+Esquire magazine sent him to Washington in 1968 to document the Poor People's Campaign.

 From 1965 to 1980 Dinnerstein taught at the School of Visual Arts in New York City, and from 1975 to 1992 at the National Academy of Design, of which he was elected a member in 1974.
 He taught at the Art Students League from 1980 to 2020.
 He received an Honorary Doctorate from the Lyme Academy College of Fine Arts in Old Lyme, Connecticut, in 1998.

 Dinnerstein participated in numerous exhibitions in galleries and museums throughout the United States.
 His work is in the permanent collections of the Butler Institute of American Art, the Metropolitan Museum of Art, the Whitney Museum of American Art, Museum of the City of New York, National Academy of Design, National Museum of American Art, and the Pennsylvania Academy of the Fine Arts.

 His book Harvey Dinnerstein: An Artist at Work was published in 1978 by Watson-Guptill.

 Personal life

-Dinnerstein was the husband of Lois (Behrke) Dinnerstein, an art historian; the brother of figurative artist Simon Dinnerstein, and the uncle of concert pianist Simone Dinnerstein.
-He died at a hospital in Brooklyn from complications of a fall on June 21, 2022 at the age of 94.
+Dinnerstein was the husband of Lois (Behrke) Dinnerstein, an art historian; the older brother of figurative artist Simon Dinnerstein, and the uncle of concert pianist Simone Dinnerstein.
+He died at a hospital in Brooklyn from complications of a fall on June 21, 2022, at the age of 94.